 Above: Angel Oak of Johns Island, taken two days before becoming homeless.

 I was livid, and vocal in defense of my brother as I grieved his absence.
-A few days after my brother was taken away in handcuffs, my father drew up the paperwork for my legal eviction, signed by police.
+A few days after my brother was taken away in handcuffs, my father drew up the paperwork for my legal eviction, notarized by the local magistrate.
 I did not give him the opportunity to serve it.
 Within two hours, I had packed up my car with camping gear, clothes, art supplies, legal documents, and electronics; racked up my bike; and tossed my house key on the dining room table.
 I did not say goodbye.

 I did not know where I would end up.
 All I knew was that my path was leading me out of South Carolina.
 I picked up some falafel, checked into a local hotel, and started planning a trip across the United States.
 My first goal was to see some friends in Texas, so I looked West.
 I booked a hotel in Atlanta within walking distance of the Georgia Aquarium and went to bed comforted only by the idea of having some fun on what I could only guess would be a very long road trip.